ShakoHo/mozCingi/README.md

 # mozCingi
 Fuzzy Testing for B2G

+you can also reference the wiki page here: https://wiki.mozilla.org/B2G/QA/Test_Automation/mozcingi

 Cingi: vocabulary from Taiwan aboriginal "Yami", which means spy on sth.

 How to install: